By Shubhangani Jain May. 03, 2019

 In my family, it is always the men who take all the important decisions.
 Elections are all about herd voting, where my father announces his political leanings and the rest follow.
 Women, they believe, are incapable of understanding the affairs of the State.
 But this year, despite all the pestering, I voted for a candidate of my choice.

-hunaav ka mahina is here and I, for one, have been really excited.
+Chunaav is here and I, for one, have been really excited.
 It is my first time after all.
-And what a heady last few months it has been: Who’d think chowkidars would become the stars of the election, Akshay Kumar and not Vivek Oberoi would become the PM’s favourite co-star, and Rahul Gandhi would make the same mistakes again?
+And what a heady last few months it has been: Who’d think chowkidars would become the stars of the general election, and in the state elections, the burning issue would not be farmers or employment but Bharat Ratna?
 I was as thrilled to join the electoral rolls as Spider-Man was to be part of the Avengers, but my enthusiasm disappeared faster than the friendly neighbourhood hero in Infinity War.

 Lurking like the unwanted cherry on top of a chocolate cake was my father.
 His pestering phone calls hinted that I vote for the party he has worshipped for the past 30 years.
 As much as I appreciate his political commitment, I do not hold the same thoughts about the chowkidar brigade of the Bharatiya Janata Party.